VHF - UHF Diplexer

 See photos 5, 6, 7 and 8.
 The blue line shows the waveforms cutoffs.

-When I build this proto-type diplexer, I found the waveforms were not quite right and further tests, I had to earth both sides of the cables where the VHF and UHF cables come into the case.
-I used a small 4cm piece of wire to join both shields together and also soldered to the top of the wire to the screen divider where it crossed over.
+When I build this proto-type diplexer, I found the waveforms were not quite right and doing further tests, I had to earth both sides of the cables where the VHF and UHF cables come into the case.
+I used a small 4cm piece of wire to join both shields together and also soldered the top of the wire to the screen divider where it crossed over.

 Once fully assembled you should end up like the picture of photo 1.